antoinearnoud/book-fortran/chapter4.md

 ## Do-loop with OpenMP

 The most commonly use of OpenMP is in do-loop.
-Imagine you have a loop that computes something at each iteration, independently of previous iterations.
-This is the perfect environment to use openmp.
-OpenMP will execute the computation of different iterations on different cores at the same time.
-Without OpenMP each iteration would have to been done before the next one starts.
-Instead of using this
+Imagine you have a the following simple code:
 ```
 program myprogram
   implicit none